 Well look at that, I am returning to one of those words that really excites me: Evangelism!
 I blogged earlier this year about the ‘e-word’ and (throughout my musings) you can likely find a lot of content about the topic!
 I am revisiting this topic as a continuation – or reflection – of the recent blog, Lent|Lefty.

-any UCC-peeps who can confirm this?
+I think I have the longest title in the denomination … any UCC-peeps who can confirm this?

 To recap, I was recently asked to be part of a Panel for the membership exploration at Westminster United Church.
 To say that this invitation was a real gift does not really convey how I felt (and feel) about this opportunity.
 To sit with men and women, Sisters & Brothers who are asking questions about faith and where it meets their own personal lives and the larger context of how we all live together is brilliant!
 During my introduction, I shared the VERY long title of my current role with The United Church of Canada: Minister of Evangelism, Mission and Church Development.